Stellacore/peridetic/README.md

 coordinates expressed in the other.

-Geographic transformations provide the means to convert the GNSS Cartesian coordinate data values (aka "ECEF", "XYZ") into and/or from coordiantes expressed in conventional terrestrial Geographic terms (aka "lon/lat" or "longitude, latitude, altitude").
+Geographic transformations provide the means to convert the GNSS Cartesian coordinate data values (aka "ECEF", "XYZ") into and/or from coordinates expressed in conventional terrestrial Geographic terms (aka "lon/lat" or "longitude, latitude, altitude").